Overdraft Limit – Meaning

 |TOTAL USAGE CHARGE FOR THE YEAR 2018||16.00 + 0.20 = USD 16.20||50.00 + 0.16 = USD 50.16|

-Here we can observe that ABC Ltd. is spending less on unarranged overdraft even though unarranged overdraft carries a higher interest rate as well as a per day usage fee that arranged overdraft doesn’t charge.
+Here we can observe that ABC Ltd. is spending less on unarranged overdraft even though unarranged overdraft carries a higher interest rate and a per-day usage fee that arranged overdraft doesn’t charge.
 This is because the cost of setting up a facility is not giving any benefit to the company.
 In such a scenario, ABC Ltd. is better off without an overdraft limit and should use the unarranged overdraft facility.

 Other Sources of Finance